Use chroot with vsftpd to connect to FTPS with multiple users

 User Preparation

-Also, add a group called "ftp-group".
+We will also add a group called "ftp-grroup".

 useradd <username> passwd <username> usermod <username> -s /sbin/nologin # Add only if /sbin/nologin does not exist in /etc/shells echo /sbin/nologin >> /etc/shells groupadd ftp-group usermod -aG ftp-group <username>